Cost Estimation for the Resources Industry

 The course will be run entirely online via a cloud-based Learning Management System (LMS) which can be accessed via computer, tablet or phone.
 Participants will simply need to have a working Internet connection and a computer, tablet or phone with sound to access the course.
 They will not be required to download any software and will not require any hardware like a webcam or microphone.

-The entire course will run over four weeks.
-It is expected that participants will take about 12 hours to finish the entire course.
-This includes attendance at live webinars and completion of all learning activities.
+The course consists of four modules run over four weeks and an extra week to complete all course components.
+It is expected that participants will take about 20 hours to complete the course.
+This includes attendance at live virtual classrooms and completion of all learning activities.

-Yes, it is a requirement for participants to complete all modules and pass all learning activities to receive a certificate of completion.
+Yes, it is a requirement for participants to complete all modules and pass all learning activities to receive their digital credential.

 We aim to run two intakes each year.